essoen/essoen.github.io/content/work.md

 It's worth mentioning that I appreciate that some meetings need to be more ad hoc, and not as planned.
 It's nice to be clear on that need as well.
 This is crucial in these times of hybrid work.

-Speaking of hybrid work: I want to work asynchronous where possible and reduce the time we're in synchronous meetings.
+Speaking of hybrid work: I want to work asynchronously where possible and reduce the time we're in synchronous meetings.
 This enables us to do more [and saves our time off](https://www.theatlantic.com/newsletters/archive/2022/04/triple-peak-day-work-from-home/629457/?utm_source=pocket&utm_medium=email&utm_campaign=pockethits&cta=1&src=ph).

 ### Feedback

 Feedback is highly appreciated.
-I love to continuously improve.
+I love to improve continuously.
 It’s nice to know what I’m doing well, but it’s even better when I’m told what to do differently.

 ## Other notes